-ILOSSARY flood fringe Land that may be affected by flooding but is not designated as floodway or flood storage.
+flood behaviour The pattern / characteristics / nature of a flood. flood fringe Land that may be affected by flooding but is not designated as floodway or flood storage.
 These areas are low-velocity backwaters within the floodplain.
 Filling of these areas generally has little consequence to overall flood behaviour. flood hazard The potential risk to life and limb and potential damage to property resulting from flooding.
 The degree of flood hazard varies with circumstances across the full range of floods. flood level The height or elevation of floodwaters relative to a datum (typically the Australian Height Datum).
 Also referred to as "stage". flood liable land see flood prone land floodplain Land adjacent to a river or creek that is periodically inundated due to floods.
 The floodplain includes all land that is susceptible to inundation by the probable maximum flood (PMF) event. floodplain management The co-ordinated management of activities that occur on the floodplain. floodplain risk management plan A document outlining a range of actions aimed at improving floodplain management.
 The plan is the principal means of managing the risks associated with the use of the floodplain.
 A floodplain risk management plan needs to be developed in accordance with the principles and guidelines contained in the NSW Floodplain Development Manual.
-The plan usually contains both written and diagrammatic information describing how particular areas of the floodplain are to be used and managed to achieve defined objectives.
-Flood planning levels (FPL) Flood planning levels selected for planning purposes are derived from a combination of the adopted flood level plus freeboard, as determined in floodplain management studies and incorporated in floodplain risk management plans.
+The plan usually contains both written and diagrammatic information describing how particular areas of the floodplain are to be used and managed to achieve defined objectives. flood planning levels (FPLs) Flood planning levels selected for planning purposes are derived from a combination of the adopted flood level plus freeboard, as determined in floodplain management studies and incorporated in floodplain risk management plans.
 Selection should be based on an understanding of the full range of flood behaviour and the associated flood risk.
 It should also take into account the social, economic and ecological consequences associated with floods of different severities.
 Different FPLs may be appropriate for different categories of landuse and for different flood plans.
 The concept of FPLs supersedes the "standard flood event".
 As FPLs do not necessarily extend to the limits of flood prone land, floodplain risk management plans may apply to flood prone land beyond that defined by the FPLs. flood prone land Land susceptible to inundation by the probable maximum flood (PMF) event.
 Under the merit policy, the flood prone definition should not be seen as necessarily precluding development.
-Floodplain Risk Management Plans should encompass all flood prone land (i.e. the entire floodplain). flood source The source of the floodwaters.
-In this study, Manly Lagoon and its tributaries are the primary sources of floodwaters. flood storage Floodplain areas where floodwaters accumulate before being conveyed downstream.
-These areas are important for detention and attenuation of flood peaks.
+Floodplain Risk Management Plans should encompass all flood prone land (i.e. the entire floodplain). flood storage Floodplain areas where floodwaters accumulate before being conveyed downstream.
+These areas are important for detention and attenuation of flood peaks. floodway Areas and flowpaths where a significant proportion of floodwaters are conveyed during a flood (including all bank-to-bank creek sections).